-4. Service Providers
+3. Service Providers

-- 4.1 To assist me in the quantification and determination of the validity of claims arising under contracts of insurance which may fall to be admitted as insurance creditors in the estate of the Company, I retained solicitors and counsel in Gibraltar and the UK and engaged a number of professional advisors with suitable expertise.
-These firms include a claims manager, loss adjusters and a panel of lawyers providing specialist coverage advice and (where relevant) claims defence services.
-The majority of these firms are in the United Kingdom where the Company wrote about 75% of its business. - 4.2 The Company also wrote insurance business and faces claims in a number of other jurisdictions.
-I have therefore engaged similar advisors in other jurisdictions where I have considered it necessary to do so.
-These include the Republic of Ireland, France and Italy. - I was extremely mindful of the need to monitor and control the costs of the Company's liquidation, and in general I engaged specialists on similar commercial terms to those that would have been entered into by the Company prior to my appointment.
-Nonetheless, given the volume of claims arising and the legal issues resulting from the nature and geographical spread of insurance business written by the Company the costs of the liquidation are considerable.
+- 3.1 To assist me in the quantification and determination of the validity of claims arising under contracts of insurance which may fall to be admitted as insurance creditors in the estate of the Company, I retained solicitors and counsel in Gibraltar and the UK and engaged a number of professional advisors with suitable expertise.
+These firms included a claims manager, loss adjusters and a panel of lawyers providing specialist coverage advice and (where relevant) claims defence services.
+The majority of these firms are in the United Kingdom where the Company wrote about 75% of its business. - 3.2 The Company also wrote insurance business and faces claims in a number of other jurisdictions.
+I have therefore engaged similar advisors in other jurisdictions where I considered it necessary to do so.
+These include the Republic of Ireland, France and Italy. - 3.3 I was extremely mindful of the need to monitor and control the costs of the Company's liquidation, and in general I engaged specialists on similar commercial terms to those that would have been entered into by the Company prior to my appointment.
+Nonetheless, given the volume of claims arising and the legal issues resulting from the nature and geographical spread of insurance business written by the Company the costs of the liquidation were considerable.

-5. Financial Services Compensation Scheme
+4. Financial Services Compensation Scheme

-- 5.1 United Kingdom policyholders with claims arising under a valid insurance policy and who meet the eligibility criteria of the Financial Services Compensation Scheme ("FSCS") operated in the United Kingdom may apply for compensation under that Scheme.
+- 4.1 United Kingdom policyholders with claims arising under a valid insurance policy and who meet the eligibility criteria of the Financial Services Compensation Scheme ("FSCS") operated in the United Kingdom may apply for compensation under that Scheme.
 I and my liquidation team have cooperated and worked closely with the FSCS to identify, quantify and process claims and enable eligible policyholders to make claims upon the Scheme.
-In order to obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS and the FSCS has therefore become the single largest insurance creditor of the Lemma estate. - 5.2 Defence solicitor's costs incurred by me in relation to the defence of claims against FSCS eligible policyholders also attract compensation.
-As these solicitors have been engaged by me as Liquidator, they have been paid by me as an expense of the liquidation.
-A claim is then submitted for payment of 90% of these costs by the FSCS to the estate.
-I have been in discussions with the FSCS to arrange procedures as how claims may be appropriately managed in the later stages of the liquidation process.
-I have agreed with the FSCS that as from 1 January 2016 while service providers will continue to be engaged by me the eligible costs will be met directly by the FSCS.
-The service providers who continue to be engaged have agreed to this arrangement.
+In order to obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS and the FSCS has therefore become the single largest insurance creditor of the Lemma estate. - 4.2 Defence solicitor's costs incurred by me in relation to the defence of claims against FSCS eligible policyholders also attract compensation.
+As these solicitors were engaged by me as Liquidator, they were paid in the early stages of the liquidation as an expense of the liquidation.
+A claim was then submitted for payment of 90% of these costs by the FSCS to the estate.
+To allow streamlining of the process in the later stages of the liquidation I agreed with the FSCS that eligible claim costs would be met directly by the FSCS.

-6. British Virgin Islands
+5. British Virgin Islands